derderderist/XMLtoJSON/README.markdown

-	detectTypes // Automatically parse true, false, integer and null values filter // Define a function to customize each XML attribute or text value fallback // Define a function if XML is invalid or could not requested
+	detectTypes // Automatically parse true, false, integer and null values filter // Define a function to customize each XML attribute or text value fallback // Define a function if XML is invalid or could not requested log // Enable or disable output on console for errors and converting problems

 See examples/index.html to get a full overview of all parameters in usage